UK funeral prices to be probed

 The CMA intends to publish an interim report in six months' time, with a final report coming six months after that.

-The average cost of a pre-paid funeral plan is about £4,000, according to consumer group Fairer Finance.

-But many plans do not cover costs such as embalming, limousines, a funeral service, a wake, burial plots or memorial stones.

-The Treasury is now considering Fairer Finance's suggestion that the Financial Conduct Authority should play a role in regulating pre-paid funeral plans.
+The Treasury is considering a suggestion from consumer group Fairer Finance that the Financial Conduct Authority should play a role in regulating pre-paid funeral plans.

+"This announcement is only the start of the process, but it sends a clear message to those companies who are not acting responsibly that now is the time to clean up or exit the market," said James Daley, managing director of Fairer Finance.

+"People who buy funeral plans are not around to measure delivery against their expectations, which is why it is so important there are clear rules around how companies must behave."

-At present, they largely come under the Funeral Planning Authority, which has limited powers to punish abuses.
+At present, regulation largely comes under the Funeral Planning Authority (FPA), which has limited powers to punish abuses.

+The FPA said that it was confident the review would prove the effectiveness of its work.
+Regulation by others would lead to less choice, higher costs and "a less dedicated oversight of the market", it argued.

+"We continue to raise awareness among customers about how important it is to buy a funeral plan from an FPA registered provider.
+Only these providers will have undergone stringent checks and will be operating to an agreed set of standards, designed to protect the customer," it said.